Sulfamethoxazole

 Common side effects include nausea, vomiting, loss of appetite, and skin rashes.
 It is a sulfonamide and bacteriostatic.
 It resembles a component of folic acid.
 It prevents folic acid synthesis in the bacteria that must synthesize their own folic acid.
 Mammalian cells, and some bacteria, do not synthesize but require preformed folic acid (vitamin B9); they are therefore insensitive to sulfamethoxazole.

 It was introduced to the United States in 1961.
 It is now mostly used in combination with trimethoprim (abbreviated SMX-TMP).
 The SMX-TMP combination is on the WHO Model List of Essential medicines as a first-choice treatment for urinary tract infections.
-Other names include: sulfamethalazole, sulfisomezole, and sulfamethazole.
+Other names include: sulfamethalazole and sulfisomezole.

 Side effects

 The most common side effects of sulfamethoxazole are gastrointestinal disturbances (nausea, vomiting, anorexia) and allergic skin reactions (such as rash and urticaria).
 There have been rare instances where severe adverse reactions have resulted in fatalities.
 These include Stevens–Johnson syndrome (SJS), toxic epidermal necrolysis, fulminant hepatic necrosis, agranulocytosis, aplastic anemia, and other blood dyscrasias.

 Allergic reactions to Sulfonamides have been shown to include the entire Gel-Coombs spectrum of hyperactivity reactions.
 Type 1 reactions include immunoglobulin E (IgE)-mediated reactions such as urticaria, angioedema, and anaphylaxis.
 In contrast, non-type 1 hypersensitivities are believed to be caused by metabolites of sulfonamides.
 Therefore, the liver and kidney are the determining factors of these other hypersensitivity reactions; alterations in kidney or liver functions may increase or decrease the frequencies of these reactions.
 One study has shown the allergic reaction rate to be about 3.0% over 359 courses of therapy.
 Of the allergic reactions, skin rashes, eosinophilia and drug fever were the most common, while serious reactions were less common.

 Sulfamethoxazole is contraindicated in people with a known hypersensitivity to trimethoprim or sulfonamides.